BlockNotes-4515/Bubble-Game/README.md

 <h2><b>## Technologies Used</b></h2>

 <p align="center">
-- **HTML:** The game interface is created using HTML to structure the elements on the webpage.
+- **HTML:** The game interface is created using HTML to structure the elements on the webpage.<br>
-- **CSS:** CSS styles are applied to enhance the visual appeal and layout of the game interface.
+- **CSS:** CSS styles are applied to enhance the visual appeal and layout of the game interface.<br>
-- **JavaScript:** The game logic and functionalities are implemented using JavaScript, including generating bubbles, updating scores, handling click events, and running the timer.
+- **JavaScript:** The game logic and functionalities are implemented using JavaScript, including generating bubbles, updating scores, handling click events, and running the timer.<br>
 </p>
 <hr color="blue" width="100%">